TG9541/stm8ef/README.md

 #### Serial console on W1209

-Interactive development is possible using half-duplex RS232 communication through the sensor header:

-Port D6 (RxD) is on the NTC header.
-I implemented a half-duplex "multiple access bus" communication interface with an interrupt based software simulation for TX that causes very little CPU overhead (9600 baud with TIM4).
+Interactive development is possible using the sensor header as a half-duplex "bus style" serial interface with an interrupt basedUART simulation that causes very little CPU overhead (9600 baud with TIM4).

 Prerequists for using eForth on a W1209 interactively: